nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 like this example on CentOS Linux.
 Note how it details the steps::

- sudo -u www-data php occ upgrade ownCloud or one of the apps require upgrade - only a limited number of commands are available
+ sudo -u www-data php occ upgrade
+ Nextcloud or one of the apps require upgrade - only a limited number of commands are available
  Turned on maintenance mode
  Checked database schema update